microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

     );
 ```

-Or, register all available components:
+Or, register all system components:

 ```ts
 import {